NREL/EnergyPlus/design/FY2023/NFP_MultispeedFans.md

 Two optional new fields are added to allow a multiple speed fan.

 	...
-  	A20, \field Design Specification Multispeed Fan Object Type
+  	A20, \field Design Specification Multispeed Object Type
        \type choice
-       \key FanPerformance:Multispeed
+       \key UnitarySystemPerformance:Multispeed
-       \note Enter the type of performance specification object used to describe the multispeed fan.
+       \note Enter the type of performance specification object used to describe the multispeed coil or fan.
   	A21; \field Design Specification Multispeed Fan Object Name
        \type object-list
-       \object-list FanPerformaceNames
+       \object-list UnitarySystemPerformaceNames
-       \note Enter the name of the performance specification object used to describe the multispeed fan.
+       \note Enter the name of the performance specification object used to describe the multispeed coil or fan.

 Allowed heating and cooling coils: